Rajatino16/Rajatino16/README.md

 I'm Rajat Baxi, a dynamic and results-driven Software Engineer with a relentless passion for crafting cutting-edge solutions.
 My academic journey at Manipal University equipped me with a solid foundation, graduating in Computer Science & Engineering.

-Currently contributing my skills at CoinSwitch, where I wear the hat of a Software Engineer.
-In this role, I've spearheaded pivotal projects, including crafting an accelerated solution for executing Limit orders within the existing order execution service.
-My strategic administration of AWS transition limits and introduction of custom exceptions not only supported the prolonged lifespan of Limit orders but also minimized associated AWS expenses.
-I take pride in optimizing latencies within the order execution flow, achieving a significant reduction from 1400ms-1500ms to 500ms-600ms.
+Currently contributing my skills at CRED, where I wear the hat of a Software Engineer.
+Earlier, I worked for CoinSwitch, where I spearheaded pivotal projects, including crafting an accelerated solution for executing Limit orders within the existing order execution service.
+My strategic administration of AWS transition limits and introduction of custom exceptions not only supported the prolonged lifespan of Limit orders but also minimised associated AWS expenses.
+I take pride in optimising latencies within the order execution flow, achieving a significant reduction from 1400ms-1500ms to 500ms-600ms.

 Prior to this, I interned with 3DSP Greece and OETD Labs, where I played a crucial role in developing medical imaging software for creating 3D surgical models and worked on innovative projects in AR/VR.